bingx1990/STRS/README.md

  	Let Y and X be a n by m response matrix and a n by p feature design matrix generated as Y = XA + E.
   SRS(Y, X) returns the estimated rank of the coefficient matrix A via regressing Y on X.

-The following commands install the > STRS package in R (require the installation of `devtools`).
+The following commands install the `STRS` package in R (require the installation of `devtools` package).
   ```
   library(devtools)
   install_github("bingx1990/STRS")